-Clotrimazole 1% cream is licensed as pharmacy-only medication and general sale item; for example, Canesten Athlete’s Foot, Canesten Dual Action can be purchased off the shelf in the supermarket or online including Amazon.co.uk (see link below).
+Clotrimazole 1% cream is licensed as a pharmacy-only medication and general sale item; for example, Canesten Athlete’s Foot, Canesten Dual Action can be purchased off the shelf in the supermarket or online, including Amazon.co.uk (see link below).

 Clotrimazole 1%: age restrictions

-How often and how long clotrimazole 1% antifungal cream needs to be used for?
+How often and how long does Clotrimazole 1% antifungal cream need to be used for?

 2. Clotrimazole 2% antifungal cream

-Over the counter clotrimazole antifungal cream is available as 2% preparation, which is double the strength as compared to 1% clotrimazole.
-Canesten 2% antifungal creams are sold under the brand name of Canesten Thrush External Cream.
+Over-the-counter Clotrimazole antifungal cream is available as 2% preparation, which is double the strength as compared to 1% Clotrimazole.
+Canesten 2% antifungal creams are sold under the brand name Canesten Thrush External Cream.